jvpichowski/jvpichowski/README.md

 To put some more effort into this hobby I started a double degree in games engineering.
 After half a year of work, I proudly present our first game prototype [Back in Time](https://www.youtube.com/watch?v=irkcqxGfY24&list=PLthd3ST3SckSovN5qMWRHe4go_FHJtczU&index=12).

+Just drop me a mail you are interested in my projects or like to work together with me on new ideas.

 <!--